Cypraecassis rufa

-Cypraecassis rufa is a species of large sea snail, a marine gastropod mollusc in the family Cassidae.
-It is commonly known as the bullmouth shell or red helmet shell, and also as the cameo shell.
+Cypraecassis rufa is a species of large sea snail, a predatory marine gastropod mollusc in the family Cassidae.
+It is commonly known as the "bullmouth shell" or "red helmet shell", and also as the "cameo shell".
+Other names in English include bull's-mouth conch, red helmet or cameo shell.
+In German it is called "Rote Porzellanschnecke", "Rote Helmschnecke" or "Feuerofen"; and in Japanese, "マンボウガイ".
+It was classified in 1758 by Carolus Linnaeus, who described it as Buccinum rufum.